Gunmen (1994 film): Production

-Gunmen was filmed in nine weeks between April 20 and June 18 of 1992, but it wasn't released until February 4 of 1994 in the USA after the Hungarian release on May 23 of 1993, more than a year and a half after it was finished.
-Besides releasing all the later DVD versions of the movie in the cropped 1.33:1 pan and scan format instead of 2.35:1 widescreen in which the movie was originally filmed, Miramax and Dimension Films also cut it down by around five minutes before it was released theatrically only on 800 screens.
+Gunmen was filmed in nine weeks between April 20 and June 18 of 1992.

+Release

+Gunmen was first released in Hungary on May 21, 1993.
+In the US, it was theatrically released on February 4, 1994.

+Dimension Films also cut the film down by around five minutes before it was played on 800 North American screens.
 The film was originally much more hard-edged, featuring greater violence and language, and most of the cuts were made on those scenes because the studios wanted to make it a more accessible R-rated action film.
 The uncut version of the film was never released.

-Widescreen availability
+Home media

+Gunmen was released to DVD on June 22, 2001 by Front Row Entertainment.
+DVD versions of the film are in the cropped 1.33:1 pan and scan format instead of the 2.35:1 widescreen format in which the movie was originally filmed.

-The original widescreen 2.35:1 aspect ratio cut is available for purchase on Apple's US iTunes Store.
-There are two known DVD versions of Gunmen which present the film in its original 2.35:1 aspect ratio: The Japanese release from Columbia Tristar and a Hungarian version released as Fenegyerekek.
+The original widescreen 2.35:1 aspect ratio cut is available for purchase digitally.
+There are two known DVD versions of Gunmen which present the film in its original 2.35:1 aspect ratio: the Japanese release from Columbia Tristar and a Hungarian version released as Fenegyerekek.
 All other versions of the DVD are only presented in a cropped 1.33:1 format.